Warsaw Entry Requirements

 Recommended Vaccinations

-- Hepatitis A - recommended for all travelers due to potential food/water exposure
+- Hepatitis A & B - recommended for most travelers.

 Health Insurance